-- h) Development activities along the foreshore or in marine areas should be conducted during the low risk timing window for spawning and nursery periods. - All development that takes place below the natural boundary of the sea should be done in a way that minimizes degradation of water quality and disturbance of the substrate. - j) Construction details such as design, materials, methods, timing of construction and access should be provided at the time of permit application. - k) Docks should be located and designed to avoid the need for shore defence works or breakwaters. - Docks, floats and ramps should be sited to avoid sensitive ecosystems such as eelgrass beds, forage fish habitat and to avoid interference with natural processes such as currents and littoral drift.
-This may require an environmental assessment by a Qualified Professional Biologist to identify such features and processes on the site in question. - m) Docks must be designed to ensure that public access along the shore is maintained. - n) Dock and float design should allow natural light penetration to the submerged land underneath.
+- j) Construction details such as design, materials, methods, timing of construction and access shall be provided at the time of permit application. - k) Docks, floats and ramps should be sited to avoid sensitive ecosystems such as eelgrass beds, forage fish habitat and to avoid interference with natural processes such as currents and littoral drift.
+This may require an environmental assessment by a Qualified Professional Biologist to identify such features and processes on the site in question. - I) Docks must be designed to ensure that public access along the shore is maintained. - m) Dock and float design should allow natural light penetration to the submerged land underneath.
 Natural light penetration can be facilitated by spacing the decking surface of the dock, incorporating grating and minimizing the width of the structure.
-Where possible, docks should be aligned in a north-south direction to allow for the maximum extent of light. - o) Piers on pilings and floating docks are preferred over solid-core piers or ramps.
-Piers should use the minimum number of pilings necessary, with preference to large spans over more pilings. - p) Dock and float design should allow the free flow of water beneath it. - q) All docks should be constructed so that they do not rest on the bottom of the seabed at low water/low tide levels. - r) Docks should not use unenclosed plastic foam or other non-biodegradable materials that have the potential to degrade over time.
+Where possible, docks should be aligned in a north-south direction to allow for the maximum extent of light. - n) Piers on pilings and floating docks are preferred over solid-core piers or ramps.
+Piers should use the minimum number of pilings necessary, with preference to large spans over more pilings. - All docks shall be constructed so that they do not rest on the bottom of the seabed at low water/low tide levels.
+Dock and float design shall allow the free flow of water beneath it. - p) Docks should not use unenclosed plastic foam or other non-biodegradable materials that have the potential to degrade over time.
 Docks should be constructed of stable materials that will not degrade water quality.
-The use of creosote-treated pilings is not permitted. - s) Residential docks should not extend from shore any further than necessary to accommodate a small pleasure craft.
-Residential docks should not accommodate boats with a draft greater than 2.2 metres or have floats more than 35 square metres total surface area, unless two or more parcels have legal access to the dock, in which case permitted total surface area may be increased in accordance with the regulations in the Land Use Bylaw.

-- t) The access ramps, walkways and stairs for docks should not exceed a maximum width of 1.5 metres. - u) Preference is given to mooring buoys that are considered "seagrass-friendly" and are designed to reduce scouring of the sea floor.
+The use of creosote-treated pilings is not permitted. - q) The access ramps, walkways and stairs for docks should not exceed a maximum width of 1.5 metres. - r) Preference is given to mooring buoys that are considered "seagrass-friendly" and are designed to reduce scouring of the sea floor.
 These include buoys with a mid-line float so as to prevent unnecessary damage to eelgrass habitat.